 The Governing Body has strategic leadership responsibility for the school's safeguarding arrangements and must ensure that they comply with their duties under legislation.
-They must ensure that policies, procedures, and training in the school is effective and always complies with the law.
+They must ensure that policies, procedures and training in the school is effective and always complies with the law.

-The Governing Body will appoint a Safeguarding Governor and Deputy to take leadership responsibility for their school's or college's safeguarding arrangements.
+The Governing Body will appoint a Safeguarding Governor and Deputy to take leadership responsibility for the school's safeguarding arrangements.
 The Governing Body will ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the school are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training should be regularly updated.

 Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, the Governing Body will do all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
 As part of this process, the Governing Body should ensure the school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
 They should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
-The Governing Body should consider the age range of the children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks.
+The Governing Body should consider the age range of the children, the number of children, how often they access the IT system and proportionality of costs versus safeguarding risks.

-Your governing board should make sure that:
+Your governing body should make sure that:

-The designated safeguarding lead (DSL) takes responsibility for understanding the filtering and monitoring systems and processes in place as part of their role (paragraph 103, KCSIE 2023)
+The designated safeguarding lead (DSL) takes responsibility for understanding the filtering and monitoring systems and processes in place as part of their role (paragraph 102, KCSIE 2024).

-All staff understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training (paragraph 124, KCSIE 2023) Your school's child protection policy includes how your school approaches filtering and monitoring on school devices and school networks (paragraph 138, KCSIE 2023) Your board should also review the DfE's filtering and monitoring standards.
-It should discuss with IT staff and service providers what needs to be done to support your school in meeting the standards (paragraph 142, KCSIE 2023).
+All staff understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training (paragraph 123, KCSIE 2024).

+The school's child protection policy includes how the school approaches filtering and monitoring on school devices and school networks (paragraph 137, KCSIE 2024).

+The governing body also reviews the DfE's filtering and monitoring standards.
+It should discuss with IT staff and service providers what needs to be done to support the school in meeting the standards (paragraph 143, KCSIE 2024).
-For further information:

-Safeguarding for governors | LGFL
+For further information: Safeguarding for governors | LGFL